 While earning a Ph.D. in English, Lee Spitzer was inspired to enroll in the Post-Bac Pre-Med Program after working with cancer patients through a creative writing program he developed at Washington University’s Siteman Cancer Center.

-Sara Teaster credits the flexibility of the Bachelor of Interdisciplinary Studies for allowing her to enroll in classes offered by the other schools at the University.
-Her interests led her to the School of Architecture where she completed a master's degree.
+Sara Teaster credits the flexibility of the Bachelor of Interdisciplinary Studies for allowing her to enroll in classes offered by the other schools at the University and pursue her interests in urban and environmental planning.

 Fran Marshall knew she needed additional training to take the next step in her career.
 Now a finance manager, she credits the Certificate in Accounting program for helping her pass the CPA exam.